 Owensboro is the industrial, medical, retail and cultural hub of western Kentucky.
 The city is strategically located on the southern banks of the Ohio River, which provides a majestic backdrop to our ambitious Downtown Revitalization initiative and Riverfront Master Plan.
-The $270 million public and private downtown and riverfront investment moving along with the completion of construction of a beautiful river front park, two downtown hotels (one due to open this year) and the Owensboro Convention Center.
+The $270 million project includes the Owensboro Convention Center, two hotels, world renowned Smothers Park, and the International Bluegrass Music Center (scheduled to open 2018).

 Location and Transportation